doctors having a discussion among each other

 In the last quarter of the 20th century, computers and new radiologic imaging modalities, such as ultrasound, computed tomography (CT), and magnetic resonance imaging (MRI), changed the medical environment dramatically.
 Established imaging techniques, including conventional radiology, angiography, and nuclear medicine, have also undergone amazing evolution.
 The future of radiologic technology seems limited only by our imaginations.

 The fast-growing field of interventional radiology is replacing many surgical procedures because it is less invasive and better tolerated by patients.
 CT-guided biopsy and percutaneous drainage of fluid collections have become commonplace.
-Use of catheters, balloons, stents, and coils allows minimally invasive intervention in the treatment of arterial occlusions and aneurysms.
+Use of catheters, balloons, stents, and coils allows minimally invasive intervention in the treatment of vascular stenoses, occlusions and aneurysms.
 Embolization aids in surgical resection of many tumors and arteriovenous malformations, and uterine artery embolization is now used for treatment of many symptomatic fibroids.
 Biliary and ureteral stent placements are common procedures performed by the interventional radiologist.
 Venous access, insertion of intravenous catheter filters, and thrombolysis therapy also come under the purview of the interventional radiologist.

 The entire field of imaging is undergoing rapid change.
 Technical advances occur almost daily, adding new applications and improving existing technologies.
 Perhaps the greatest challenges facing the radiologist and the entire field of radiology lie in proving that the newer technologies have real value in managing patients and in helping contain costs through appropriate use of imaging studies.